-'Children of the Snow Land' will be on release in the UK after the 1st August 2018, and we are happy to take bookings any time after this date.
+'Children of the Snow Land' will be on release in the UK after the 14th March 2019, and we are happy to take UK bookings any time after this date.
+Screenings can also be arranged internationally, contact sales@taskovskifilms.com to check release dates for other countries.

 Choose whichever date suits you best.
 It's a good idea to have a look on our website and try to avoid choosing a date when the film is already playing in your area.

 In terms of venue, the easiest screening locations are places that are already set up for you to watch a film.
 Schools, colleges, universities, libraries, community centres, pubs or small local cinemas are all usually equipped with a projector and media player which means you will be able to set up easily and not have to worry about anything technical.
 If you don't have access to these places, don't worry.
 You can always borrow equipment from a local hire house and screen it in your local community hall, church, meeting house or your own living room!
-The film is 93 mins long, so you'll need to allow time for set up (about 45 minutes) and at least 20 minutes for you to clear up afterwards.
+There are two versions of the film: 93 mins long and 52 minutes long, so you'll need to choose which is best for your event, then allow time for set up (about 45 minutes) and at least 20 minutes for you to clear up afterwards.
 You may want to schedule time in for a chat and discussion after the film too!